RadarBook/RadarBook.github.io/README.md

-## Introduction to Radar Using Python and MATLAB(R) by Lee Andrew Harrison
+## Introduction to Radar Using Python and MATLAB by Lee Andrew Harrison